dzianisv/dzianisv.github.io/notes/Embedded/Autorsync.md

 ## Iteration 2

 I setup [syncthing](https://syncthing.net/) on both single-board PC to enable 2-way synchronization.
+Now

-Now I can upload my files to the closest replica from my laptop.
-Also, I can easilly add more replicas to my setup.
+- I can upload my files to the closest replica from my laptop;
+- I can easilly add more replicas to my setup;
+- I don't neet to use tailscale anymore, but I kept it just in case I need to do remote login over ssh.
+- Using syncthing over rsync-ssh improves security, I don't need to add ssh-keys of NAS replica to all the devices I use.